Former visiting scholars and student researchers

 Her current research focuses on the use of spatial, temporal and social forms of regulating migrants and marginalised citizens, and she is further interested in issues of border and migration control, social welfare regulation and inequality, and street-level bureaucracy.

-She is co-author of the collaborative ethnography Migrants Before the Law: Contested Migration Control in Europe (2019) and of the report Stop Killing us Slowly: A research report on the motivation enhancement measures and criminalisation of rejected asylum seekers in Denmark (with the Freedom of Movements Research Collective, 2018).
+She is co-author of the collaborative ethnography Migrants Before the Law: Contested Migration Control in Europe (2019) and of the report Stop Killing Us Slowly: A research report on the motivation enhancement measures and criminalisation of rejected asylum seekers in Denmark (with the Freedom of Movements Research Collective, 2018).

 Ditte Shapiro joined AMIS as a guest researcher from the Center for Social Work and Administration at University College Absalon in Roskilde, Denmark, where she is an associate professor in Psychology.
 Ditte has an M.Sc. in Psychology from Copenhagen University and a PhD in Refugee Studies from Roskilde University specializing in the lived experiences of Syrian asylum-seeking families and the social process of rebuilding everyday life in changing contexts.